DJI Mavic Mini full review

 Cyber Monday is here!
 The best deals are not always on Amazon.
 The prices shown above are the best available right now, though you may need to buy quickly as some deals will sell out.

 Ever since the rumours started, I've been hoping they were true.
 Some were: the Mavic Mini is a 249g drone which doesn't have to be registered in the UK, US and other countries.
 So you can fly it without any kind of permit, so long as you respect local regulations.

-The bad news is that it doesn’t have any obstacle avoidance and can’t shoot 4K video.
+The bad news is that it doesn’t have any obstacle avoidance and can’t shoot 4K video (update: the rumoured successor, the Mavic Mini 2, could well support 4K recording).
 But most people will be very happy with 2.7K video and 12Mp photos at this price.
 Plus, it will fly for up to 30 minutes on a single battery, which is remarkable for a small drone.